Updated March 9, 2018: Buying life insurance and doing your taxes have something in common: You’ve probably been putting them both off.

 You could also be a bit more pragmatic and use it towards your savings, or for paying down credit card or student loan debt.
 Those are great alternatives, but if you have dependents a term life insurance policy is fundamental to your financial safety net.
 As we’ve discussed here, it can be worth it to secure a term life insurance policy even before paying off other debts—and in many cases because of those debts.

 Based on national averages, there’s a good chance your tax refund will more than pay for your life insurance premiums every year.
 If you’re on a budget and you’ve been holding off taking out a policy to protect your family, try this strategy to get protection without really feeling it in your pocket.

 Here are some reasons why putting your tax refund toward a life insurance policy is a smart idea:

 Tax refunds remain high

-This time last year, more than 80 percent of tax returns filed resulted in refunds back to tax filers, according to the IRS.
+In 2016, more than 80 percent of tax returns filed resulted in refunds back to tax filers, according to the IRS.
 Those due to receive refunds tend to file early, and in March 2016, there had been over $142 billion refunds issued.